seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 / What pastimes are they?

 **Second Country Folk**
-Wrastling and running.--'Tis a pretty fellow.
+Wrastling and running. - 'Tis a pretty fellow.

 **Third Country Folk**
 Thou wilt not go along? /